basilbelbeisi/ai-excel-formula-generator/README.md

-# AI Excel Formula Generator: Natural Language to Excel Formulas with T5
+# AI Excel Formula Generator: Natural Language to Excel Formulas

 ## Project Overview
 This repository contains the Jupyter Notebook for a project that demonstrates how to build an AI-powered **Excel Formula Generator**.
 The goal is to translate plain English descriptions into accurate Excel formulas, making spreadsheet automation more intuitive.